owaits/ScreenMonkey.Help/reference/CreatingClips.md

 ### 4. Clip Template
 Create a clip based on a [saved template](clipSettings/exportClipTemplate.md).

+## Moving Clips
+Use [Edit mode](toolbar/edit.md) to move clips around the dashboard.

 ## Inserting Clips
-Clips are inserted by simply by adding them over the top of an existing clip.
+Clips are inserted by simply by dragging them over the top of an existing clip.
 When you do this, the clips will be shifted along to make space for the inserted clip.

-## Moving Clips
-Use [Edit mode](toolbar/edit.md) to move clips around the dashboard.

 ## Modify Clip Settings
 Right click on any clip to bring up a [menu of options](clipSettings/clipSettings.md) for modifying all aspects of the clip.